Skip to content

 Ranti Bam engages with the feminine; confronting notions of fragility, vulnerability, and care.
 Her recent practice explores multivalent concepts of anima–which in Latin represents the soul and in Jungian philosophy is defined as the feminine spirit tied to emotion, empathy, and sensitivity rooted in the unconscious.
 Bam creates clay forms that embody this life force in two related bodies of work: abstract vessels and Ifas.

-In Anima, the artist draws inspiration from the symbolic amalgamation of Eden and Hieronymous Bosch’s painting, The Garden of Earthly Delights, building a sculptural world that reimagines Eve as prima materia—the primal feminine.
+In Anima, the artist draws inspiration from the symbolic amalgamation of Eden and Hieronymus Bosch’s painting, The Garden of Earthly Delights, building a sculptural world that reimagines Eve as prima materia—the primal feminine.
 The abstract vessels are constructed with thin slabs of overlapping earthenware and are often supported by legs, while others are grounded flat.
 Using the language of gestural painting, the artist works with slip—a pigmented liquid clay—to rub and transfer painted sheets of paper onto the surfaces of her vessels, as well as painting directly onto the slabs.
 Her intuitive use of color is influenced by the exuberance of her West African Yoruba heritage, as well as the palette of Bosch’s Garden.
 Bam occasionally punctures her intricately patterned surfaces to reveal their glossy interiors, inviting the audience closer.

 Through her work in clay, Bam searches for a new state of consciousness, one that is unbound.
 Her colorful abstract vessels and corporeal Ifas emit an interior spirit that encourages public contemplation and invites us to embrace vulnerability.